EverMeme1138/Neko-behind-a-wall/README.md

 ## Change color
 Access the .ini to edit dimensions and colors.
-Uncomment the corresponding line or variables to enable different color scheme
+Uncomment the corresponding line or variables to enable different color scheme.

 ## The Player
 The media player included uses [WebNowPlaying](https://wnp.keifufu.dev/extension/getting-started).
 Both browser extension and Rainmeter plugin must be installed.